 Current restricted cash of \$30.3 million at December 31, 2016 primarily consisted of \$25.7 million of funds required to be held in trust in connection with the Company's securitized debt and \$4.3 million of funds from Applebee's franchisees pursuant to franchise agreements, usage of which was restricted to advertising activities.
-Current restricted cash of \$32.5 million at December 31, 2015 consisted of \$28.4 million of funds required to be held in trust in connection with the Company's securitized debt and \$4.1 million of funds from Applebee's franchisees pursuant to franchise agreements, usage of which was restricted to advertising activities agreements, usage of which was restricted to advertise agreements, usage of which was restricted to advertise.
+Current restricted cash of \$32.5 million at December 31, 2015 consisted of \$28.4 million of funds required to be held in trust in connection with the Company's securitized debt and \$4.1 million of funds from Applebee's franchisees pursuant to franchise agreements, usage of which was restricted to advertising activities.